 Friability test formula

 For ≤ 650 mg weight of tablets, take 6.5 g tablets or as near as possible to 6.5 g.
 For tablets with more than 650 mg weight, take 10 tablets.
-The tablets must be carefully dedusted prior to testing.
-Friability may calculate from the following equation:
+The tablets must be carefully dedusted before testing.
+Friability may be calculated from the following equation:

 Friability test limit: A maximum weight loss (obtained from a single test or from the mean of three tests) of not more than 1.0% is considered acceptable [2, 3].
 Moreover, effervescent tablets and chewable tablets may have different specifications as far as friability is concerned.